iholloma/crdh/_essays/v01-10-(re)-humanizing-data.md

 city's public Almshouse at Bellevue.[^18] James and Arthur do not appear again.
 It is impossible to know how voluntary Eliza-Jane and Ellen's incarceration was.
-The Almshouse admissions ledgers only note "by whom" they were "sent," two city officials: George W. Anderson and Peter C.
+The Almshouse admissions ledgers only note "by whom" they were "sent," two city officials named George W. Anderson and Peter C.
 Johnston.
 However, Eliza-Jane and Ellen would not have entered Bellevue without work by city officials, who were able to exert considerable power over newly-arrived immigrants.